 We compared the revenues and expenditures for the final budget to actual revenues and expenditures.
-Actual revenues were in compliance with the 5% rule, however, actual expenditures exceeded the 5% variance allowed.
+Actual revenues and expenditures were in compliance with the 5% rule.

 ACCOUNTING AND REPORTING

 - 9. Obtain the list of all disbursements made during the fiscal year.
 Randomly select six disbursements, and obtain documentation from management for these disbursements.
 Compare the selected disbursements to the supporting documentation, and: - (a) Report whether the six disbursements agree to the amount and the payee in the supporting documentation.